martin-olivier/ZiAPI/docs/general/MODULES.md

 ## `INetworkModule`

-Run starts the module providing it with an output queue in which it shall push incoming requests and an input queue from which it should receive incoming responses and send them over the network
+The `Run()` method starts the module, providing it with an output queue in which it shall push incoming requests and an input queue from which it should receive incoming responses and send them over the network